-This stone shelter continued to be the "Holy Sramana Abode" until 7th - 8th century AD.
+This stone shelter continued to be the "Holy Sramana Abode" until the 7th - 8th century AD.

 Temple consists of forepart - and hall - ardha mandapam (Ardhamandapam) and a smaller cell - sanctum sanctorum (garbha griham) - at the rear wall.
 It seems that in Pandya times there was added also another forepart - mukha mandapam, which later collapsed.